-- Native Americans in the 9th to 12th grades are only about half as likely as whites to enroll in upper-level science, and about a quarter as likely to enroll in upper-level math. - About 15% of children under age 18 live in poverty, compared with a national rate of 17%. - Policymakers and state residents do not have access to important information about 8th graders' performance in writing and science because the state declined to participate in the national assessments.
+- About 16% of children under age 18 live in poverty, compared with a national rate of 17%. - Policymakers and state residents do not have access to important information about the courses students take in high school because the state declined to participate in the national survey.